HL7NZ/hpi/input/pagecontent/getFacility.md

-### Get Facility
+### Get Facility Overview

-The Get Facility use case looks at how a user can find an HPI facility record.
+The Get Facility use case describes how a user can find an HPI facility record.

-HPI Facilities use the FHIR Location resource.
+HPI Facilities are returned using the HL7 FHIR Location resource.

-#### Get facility using an hpi-facility-id
+### Get facility using an hpi-facility-id

 <div>
 {% include get-location.svg %}